 With so many stories about ransomware, malware, and data breaches in the news, it’s hard to not get at least a little bit paranoid when looking through your system files.
 It’s not uncommon to feel a moment of panic when you see a strange file lurking on your computer.
 Sure, you have your antivirus and antimalware programs running, but as we all know, sometimes these programs aren’t foolproof.
 So, what do you do when you see Wireless PAN DHCP Server.
 What is this, and how does it affect your computer and network?

-In some cases, maybe you didn’t just come across the file but you get a popup notifying you of an error with this file.
-What causes an error and how do you resolve these problems?
+In some cases you might not just come across the file but get a popup notifying you of an error with it.
+What causes these errors, and how do you resolve them?

 If the file has been erased or corrupted in some way, an error may occur.
 Uninstall the old version and reinstall from a reputable source to solve the problem.
 Drivers may be out of date, which would require an update to resolve the problem.
 You may also be affected by malware or spyware.